tbanish/learn-co-sandbox/five_things/README.md

 # FiveThings

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/five_things`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+The FiveThings App will scrape articles from The Week website and provide the user with the top five news headlines of the week.
+The user will be able to choose a headline from the list and read the associated story.

 ## Installation